AliceThunderWind/AdvDaBa_Labo2/README.md

 ## Introduction

-The goal of this laboratory is to process a JSON file of 18Go and create nodes and relationships in Neo4j
+The goal of this laboratory is to process a 18Go JSON file and to create nodes and relationships in Neo4j, without scaling-up too much the environment loading the data and in a decent short amount of time.

 ## Content